infinitered/reactotron/packages/reactotron-core-client/README.md

   onDisconnect: () => {},

   // fires when the plugin is attached (this only happens once at initialization)
-  onPlugin: client => console.log('I have been attached to ', client),
+  onPlugin: reactotron => console.log('I have been attached to ', reactotron),

   // This is an object (not a function).
 The keys are strings.
 The values are functions.
   // Every entry in here will become a method on the Reactotron client object.
   // Collisions are handled on a first-come first-serve basis.
   //
-  // These functions are reserved (sorry):  connect, configure, send, use,
+  // These names are reserved:
-  // options, connected, plugins, and socket.
+  //   connect, configure, send, use, options, connected, plugins, and socket.
   //
   // Sorry.
   //
   // I went with this mixin approach because the interface feels nice from the
   // calling code point-of-view.
   features: {
-    // Reacotron.log('hello!')
+    // Reactotron.log('hello!')
     log: (message) => send('log', { level: 'debug', message } ),

-    // Reacotron.warn('look out!  falling rocks!')
+    // Reactotron.warn('look out!  falling rocks!')
     warn: (message) => send('log', { level: 'warn', message } ),
   }